ChangMinPark/genetic-algorithm-dct/README.md

   >
   > 16,000 * 0.1 sec == 1600 sec. == 26.6 min.

   **_However, if a user targets 80% or 90% fitness score, the performance can be imporved significantly._**

+  We changed the target fitness score to 90% (32.4 bits) and could get all 1000 runs with less than 50 generations.
+Also, the latency for each run takes 0.015 second.

+  > e.g., 1280x800 image has 16,000 image blocks (8x8).
+  >
+  > 16,000 * 0.015 sec == 240 sec. == 4 min.

 <br/>